 Natalie’s eyes widened, “You do?”

-She sighed in relief, leant in and pressed her lips against his.
+She sighed in relief, leaned in and pressed her lips against his.

 “Does this mean we will be a Family?” asked Blue.

-Her head sprang up and her eyes widened, “Where did you learn that word?”
+Her head sprang up and her eyes squinted.
+“Where did you learn that word?”